-In addition, our brand and reputation are also associated with our public commitments to various environmental, social and governance (ESG) initiatives, including our goals for sustainability and inclusion and diversity.
-Our disclosures on these matters and any failure to achieve our commitments, could harm our reputation and adversely affect our customer relationships or our recruitment and retention efforts.
-In addition, positions we take or do not take on social issues may be unpopular with some of our employees or with our customers or potential customers, which may in the future impact our ability to attract or retain employees or customers.
+In addition, our brand and reputation are also associated with our public commitments to various environmental, social and governance (ESG) initiatives, including our goals and targets for sustainability and inclusion and diversity.
+Our goals and targets are set to multiple time frames extending out through 2040, and our disclosures on these matters and any failure to achieve our goals and targets whether in the short-term, mid-term or long-term, could harm our reputation and adversely affect our customer relationships or our recruitment and retention efforts.
+In addition, positions we take or do not take on social issues may be unpopular with some of our employees, existing or potential customers, legislators or government regulators, advocacy groups or other stakeholders, which may impact our ability to attract or retain employees or customers.